pavanpej/Logo-Quiz/README.md

-# Logo-Quiz-iOs
+# Quizr - A Logo Quiz App

-A simple Logo Quiz iOS app.
+This is a simple Logo Quiz app made in iOS.

 `Swift` `iOS`